Horizon Participants' Reflections

 Before I came I couldn’t love and I couldn’t forgive.
 When I came to MCI, and got in Horizon, I learned about myself and about God.
 I learned about Islam and about Judaism.
 I learned how to be responsible.
 I learned how to forgive in this program.
 I learned how to be a son, father and husband.
 I learned to be a man.
 No matter where you are or who you are, we can come to love each other if we have an open heart and open mind.

-- Curtis, Horizon grad, Marion Correctional in Ohio, 2007
+- Horizon grad, Marion Correctional in Ohio, 2007

 All of the men who come through this program have their own struggles.
 Whether it’s hostility, immorality, addiction or accountability, we all have our own demons.
 Some come to the surface, others are hidden more deeply.
 But for each, the opportunity is present to address these demons head-on in an attempt to overcome them, and become a better person, for our families, our communities, and for ourselves.
 I would recommend the Horizon Program to anyone serving time that does not ever want to pass this way again.

-- Dennis L., Horizon participant at Marion Correctional in Ohio, 2007
+- Participant at Marion Correctional in Ohio, 2007

 I walked a solitary path.
 I was what they call a “stand up con.”
 I lived by the code:.
 Don’t bother anyone.
 Whatever you see, you forget.
 I took a shank to my side once, I just put duct tape over it with some antibiotic cream.
 I never said anything; a “stand-up con.”
 After many years it’s tough to adjust to a new way of life, but Horizon taught me how to embrace a community mindset.

-- Bill, serving a life sentence, Horizon participant at Marion Correctional in Ohio, 2007
+- Horizon participant serving a life sentence at Marion Correctional in Ohio, 2007

 Letter from Tomoka C.I.
 Horizon Participant, October 2007